gammu/gammu/docs/manual/python/index.rst

 python-gammu Examples
 ---------------------

-.. seealso:: Many examples are available in :ref:`/examples`_ directory in the python-gammu Git repository.
+.. seealso:: Many examples are available in `/examples`_ directory in the python-gammu git repository.

 Sending a message